Paris-Panthéon-Assas University: Campuses

 The university has 18 campuses in Paris, 1 in the city of Melun to the south, and other campuses abroad.

 Panthéon Centre

 In 1753, Louis XV decided that a new building would be constructed for the Faculty of Law of Paris.
 Jacques-Germain Soufflot, alumnus of the Faculty who had become the architect of the King designed and supervised the construction.
 It took place from 1771 to 1773 and the new building opened in 1774.

-Nowadays, the administration offices and postgraduate studies (masters' and doctoral studies) are located in it.
+Nowadays, the administration offices and postgraduate studies (master's and doctoral studies) are located in it.
 It is situated at 12 Place du Panthéon.
 It is registered among the national heritage sites of France.